zephyrproject-rtos/zephyr/boards/ezurio/bl654_sensor_board/doc/bl654_sensor_board.rst

 flashed, and debugged in the usual way.
 See :ref:`build_an_application` and :ref:`application_run` for more details on building and running.
-An external debugger/programmer is required which can be connected to using a Tag-Connect TC2030-CTX cable, a Laird Connectivity USB-SWD Programmer board or Segger JLink programmer can be used to program and debug the BL654 sensor board.
+An external debugger/programmer is required which can be connected to using a Tag-Connect TC2030-CTX cable, a Ezurio USB-SWD Programmer board or Segger JLink programmer can be used to program and debug the BL654 sensor board.

 Flashing